The 4th Mānoa Strategic Investment Initiative competition award recipients announced

 Hui Koʻe ʻĀina: Transforming Food Waste into Sustainable Student Learning Outcomes and Community Values

-The partnership between departments within the College of Tropical Agriculture and Human Resources (CTAHR) and the Waikiki Worm Company (WWC) proposes a solution to food waste by establishing a vermicomposting operation at the Magoon facility.
+The partnership between departments within the College of Tropical Agriculture and Human Resilience (CTAHR) and the Waikiki Worm Company (WWC) proposes a solution to food waste by establishing a vermicomposting operation at the Magoon facility.
 This initiative aims to transform food waste from campus vendors and the Mānoa community into valuable soil amendments.
 WWC, known for its successful waste diversion program, will contribute funding and expertise to the project.
 Students involved in Hui Koʻe ʻĀina (Earth Worm Hui) will gain hands-on experience, interdisciplinary learning, and engagement with businesses and the community, empowering students to address sustainability challenges.
 This partnership aligns with CTAHR’s academic programs and also contributes to the strategic goals of the University of Hawaiʻi at Mānoa, focusing on student success, research excellence, and campus sustainability.

 Native Hawaiian and Pasifika Doctoral Student Leadership ʻAuwai